Ask AI

 • monitored_jobs (Optional[List[Union[JobDefinition, GraphDefinition, UnresolvedAssetJobDefinition, RepositorySelector, JobSelector, CodeLocationSelector]]]) – The jobs in the current repository that will be monitored by this failure sensor.
 Defaults to None, which means the alert will be sent when any job in the current repository fails.

-• monitor_all_code_locations (bool) – If set to True, the sensor will monitor all runs in the Dagster instance.
+• monitor_all_code_locations (bool) – If set to True, the sensor will monitor all runs in the Dagster deployment.
 If set to True, an error will be raised if you also specify monitored_jobs or job_selection.
 Defaults to False.

 • job_selection (Optional[List[Union[JobDefinition, GraphDefinition, RepositorySelector, JobSelector, CodeLocationSelector]]]) – deprecated (This parameter will be removed in version 2.0.
 Use monitored_jobs instead.) (deprecated in favor of monitored_jobs) The jobs in the current repository that will be monitored by this failure sensor.
 Defaults to None, which means the alert will be sent when any job in the repository fails.